The XanaMIA Phase 2b/3 Alzheimer’s Trial and Open Label Extension Phase

 Reimbursement for reasonable travel and incidental costs incurred attending clinic visits will be provided.

-For full information including contact information please click this link:
+For full study details, including contact information, please visit ClinicalTrials.gov:

 Effect of 10 mg Xanamem on Dementia Due to Alzheimer’s Disease (XanaMIA)